 Secret Foods Walking Tour

-Join the Secret Foods Walking Tour if you’re a foodie or are hungry and just want to learn more about San Francisco and the Mission District.
-Sample six classic dishes from bakery-style cookies to San Francisco clam chowder, and learn about the neighborhood with your guide between bites.
+Join the Secret Foods Walking Tour if you’re a foodie or are just hungry and want to sample what San Francisco and the Mission District have to offer.
+On this tour, you’ll sample six classic dishes from bakery-style cookies to San Francisco clam chowder, and learn about the neighborhood with your guide between bites.